 In June of 2007, legislation was passed to establish a College of Psychotherapists and Regulated Mental Health Therapists of Ontario.
 In September of 2009, a Transitional Council was named to develop the policies and procedures of that college.

-The Council is expected to complete its work in the next year, so that the College will become functional early in 2014.
+The Council is expected to complete its work in the next year, so that the College will become functional sometime in 2014.
 At that time, all who use the title “psychotherapist” in Ontario will have to be members of the new College, unless they are already members of a College that has access to the “controlled act” of psychotherapy (medicine, psychology, nursing, social work, or occupational therapy).

 We understand that as a prospective TIRP student, you would want to know, first, what the new College will require for membership.
 We recommend that to address the question you first go to the website (link located in first sentence above).
 Click on The Regulations, and then on Registration Regulation, under Related Resources.
 You can download the Regulation in PDF file format, which consists of the regulations themselves (left-hand column) and paragraphs that give a rationale for and some explanation of each regulation (middle and right-hand columns).

 In brief, the Registration Regulation (see especially section 5) requires that in order for you to become a Registered Psychotherapist, you will need:

 1. to have graduated from a training program in psychotherapy that (a) includes at least 360 hours of training, and (b) has as a prerequisite an undergraduate degree,

 2. to have completed 450 hours of direct client contact and at least 100 hours of supervision of those hours,

 3. to have undergone specific training in the safe and effective use of self in your modality of psychotherapy,